Reeteshk937/reynaverse-browser-gaming-platform/README.md

-# 🎮 ReynaVerse
+# 🎮 ReynaVerse – Browser Gaming Platform

 <p align="center">

-Modern Browser-Based Gaming Platform
+A modern browser gaming platform built using HTML, CSS, and JavaScript.

-Built with HTML • CSS • JavaScript
+Play multiple browser-based games with a clean, responsive, and futuristic interface.

 </p>